dlboutwe/SlingMD/README.md

 ## Usage

 1. Open Microsoft Outlook
-2. Select any email you want to save to Obsidian
+2. Select any email or calendar appointment you want to save to Obsidian
 3. In the Outlook ribbon menu, locate and click the "Sling" button from the Sling Ribbon
-4. The email will be converted to Markdown format and saved to your configured Obsidian vault
+4. The selected item will be converted to Markdown format and saved to your configured Obsidian vault
 5. If enabled, follow-up tasks will be created in Obsidian and/or Outlook

 ## Configuration